akshobhya95/Thesis-code/README.md

 ## Instructions

-- **Accessing Files**: Navigate to the appropriate folders to access CSV files, Jupyter Notebooks, and Python scripts.
+- **Accessing Files**: Navigate to the appropriate folders to access CSV files, Jupyter Notebooks, Python scripts, and results in PDF and `.tex` formats.
 - **Decompressing Files**: Extract `.7z` files using [7-Zip](https://www.7-zip.org/) or a compatible tool as needed.

 ## License and Citation

 Please ensure proper citation of the CDC dataset if used in any publication or analysis.
 The dataset is available on the [CDC website](https://data.cdc.gov/Public-Health-Surveillance/Respiratory-Virus-Response-RVR-United-States-Hospi/9t9r-e5a3/about_data).